Shinnecock Hills station

-Shinnecock Hills was a rail station located along the Montauk Branch of the Long Island Rail Road and first opened around 1887 on the south side of the tracks, and closed in 1938.
+Shinnecock Hills was a rail station, located along the Montauk Branch of the Long Island Rail Road, in Shinnecock Hills, Suffolk County, New York, United States.

-The name was revived for the former Southampton Campus station for the 2004 and 2018 U.S. Open at the nearby Shinnecock Hills Golf Club.
+The station's name was revived for the temporarily reactivated Southampton College station during the 2004 and 2018 U.S. Opens, which took place at the nearby Shinnecock Hills Golf Club.

+History

+The station first opened around 1887 on the south side of the tracks, and closed in 1938.

-The building was used as a U.S. Post Office and was a private residence as of 2013.
-In October 2013, it was dedicated as a Southampton Town Historic Landmark.
+The building was used as a U.S. Post Office and as of 2013 was in use as a private residence.
+In October 2013, the structure was dedicated as a Southampton Town Historic Landmark by the Town of Southampton.